MDAnalysis/UGM2023/hackathon/mdakits/projects.md

-- Consider allowing the calculated secondary structure to be read back alongside the trajectory e.g. using the [Auxilliary module](https://docs.mdanalysis.org/stable/documentation_pages/auxiliary/init.html), and allow for atomselections based on secondary structure.
+- Consider allowing the calculated secondary structure to be read back alongside the trajectory e.g. using the [Auxilliary module](https://docs.mdanalysis.org/stable/documentation_pages/auxiliary/init.html), and allow for atom selections based on secondary structure.